Sustaining the Living Landscape

 As we observe increasing pressures and changes in the landscape, it is ever more critical for us to preserve and protect our resources and help sustain local ecosystems.
 Our 2015 conference program offers many well-known speakers who are experts in their fields.
 Topics include: plant response to climate and land use changes, designing with rating systems (SITES, LEED, and Living Building Challenge), exploring new fertilizer regulations, innovative stormwater management, and much, much more.

 Immerse yourself in this two-day exploration of ecological concepts that support living landscapes.
+Many CEUs are available for this conference.

 Intensive Workshops: February 25th